krissgardner/meeting-assistant/README.md

 Make sure you have the latest version of the browser extension installed in your browser after you update the LMA stack.

-1. Remove your existing Amazon Live Meeting Assistant extension in the `chrome://extensions/` page.
+1. Remove your existing Live Meeting Assistant extension in the `chrome://extensions/` page.

 2. Follow the steps documented in [Download and install the Chrome browser extension](#download-and-install-the-chrome-browser-extension) to install the latest extension from your updated LMA deployment.